Coleus: Growing and Caring for It Indoors

 When to plant coleus in a pot?

-Coleus can be planted or repotted throughout the year, but it is best to do so in spring or early summer, when the light is more intense and the plant enters its active growth phase.
+Coleus can be planted or repotted year-round, but it’s best to do so in spring or early summer, when light levels are higher and the plant enters an active growth phase.

 Which pot to choose?

-Coleus has a shallow root system but appreciates a container with enough space to grow.
-A 15 to 20 cm diameter pot made of terracotta or plastic is usually sufficient.
-Ensure it has drainage holes, as coleus cannot tolerate waterlogging.
+Coleus has a shallow root system but appreciates a container with enough space to develop.
+A 15 to 20 cm diameter terracotta or plastic pot is usually sufficient.
+Ensure it has drainage holes, as coleus cannot tolerate excess water.

 What substrate to use?

-A mix of potting soil and well-decomposed compost provides a rich substrate, promoting growth and foliage colour.
-Here is an ideal mix to ensure a good balance between water retention and drainage, avoiding the risk of root rot:
+A mix of potting compost and well-rotted compost provides a rich substrate, promoting growth and foliage colour.
+Here’s an ideal blend to ensure a good balance between water retention and drainage, preventing root rot risks:

-• 50 to 60% universal potting soil or houseplant compost, serving as a nutritious base and retaining the moisture needed for coleus development.
+- 50 to 60% universal potting compost or houseplant compost, serving as a nutritious base and retaining the moisture needed for coleus development.

-• 10 to 20% well-decomposed compost, providing essential nutrients to stimulate growth and strengthen the plant’s resilience.
+- 10 to 20% well-rotted compost, supplying essential nutrients to stimulate growth and strengthen the plant’s resilience.

-• A layer of clay pebbles or gravel placed at the bottom of the pot to facilitate water drainage and prevent stagnation, which could lead to root diseases.
+- A layer of clay pebbles or gravel placed at the pot’s base to facilitate water drainage and prevent stagnation that could lead to root diseases.

 How to plant coleus in a pot?

-For optimal growth, it is recommended to plant only one coleus per 15 cm diameter pot.
-If coleus is grown alongside other plants in a planter, ensure a spacing of 15 to 20 cm between each plant to avoid competition and promote good air circulation.
+For optimal growth, it’s best to plant just one specimen per 15 cm diameter pot.
+If growing coleus alongside other plants in a container, leave 15 to 20 cm spacing between each young plant to avoid competition and ensure good airflow.

-1. Spread a layer of gravel or clay pebbles at the bottom of the pot to ensure good drainage and prevent waterlogging.
+- Spread a layer of gravel or clay pebbles at the pot’s base to ensure proper drainage and prevent waterlogging.

-3. Place the coleus in the pot, ensuring the base of the stem is level with the substrate.
+- Position the coleus in the pot, ensuring the stem base is level with the substrate.

-6. Place the pot in a bright spot, but avoid overly intense direct sunlight.
+- Place the pot in a bright spot, avoiding harsh direct sunlight.

 Coleus blumei ‘Velvet’